 Working for change requires the building of meaningful public relationships—with those with whom we agree with and those with whom we disagree.
 Students learn to develop a public life and engage in one-to-ones, power mapping, relationship building, and mentoring on campus and in the community.

-Solving community-based problems requires a non-traditional style of leadership, one where students work collaboratively across differences; leading with and not for others in the community.
+Solving community-based problems requires a non-traditional style of leadership, where students work collaboratively across differences, and lead with and not for others in the community.
 It also requires the development and activation of personal values in dialogue with shared democratic values such as justice, equality and responsibility to the common good.

 Systemic social change takes time, and it requires a community to dig deep into root causes, to work strategically and use power creatively.
 Puksta Scholars work with the community to co-create tangible, sustainable public work that is part of a larger movement to achieve our collective democratic values for more just communities.